GfSE/SAF-Specification/stakeholders.md

 * Who are the Stakeholders involved in the intended solution?
 * Who provides the inputs to a critical function?
 * Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
-* Wich data types, entity types, related value types, and units have to be known to the SOI and used by the SOI?
 # Customer
 Definition - Customer (also Acquirer):
 Organization or person that receives a product or service, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]